entradas-analogicas-adc-micropython

 ...

-To convert it to another magnitude, such as temperature or light, you will need the characteristic equation of the sensor, which converts voltage values into the measured magnitude.
+To convert it to another magnitude, like temperature or light, you will need the sensor’s characteristic equation, which converts voltage values into the measured magnitude.

 Practical Examples